 On this page you will find information on a wide variety of career pathways for business school graduates.
 From Accountant to Wall Street Wizard (yes, we encourage our graduates to build their own job titles where possible) you will discover where a degree from Essex Business School could take you.

 We are a big department with academic expertise in five key subject areas: accounting, finance, entrepreneurship, management and marketing.
-Therefore, this page will guide you through the key skills and alumni destinations from our degrees by subject rather than give you a general ballpark of where you might end up.
+Therefore, this page will guide you through the key skills and alumni destinations for each of our subject areas.

 As business themes operate through every industry you will find that doors open for business school graduates in virtually every sector.
 On this page you’ll hear from business school graduates who have taken their opportunities and built upon the skills gained on their degrees to become entrepreneurs, traders, business leaders and so much more.